kidkicksam76/blackclover-mod/README.md

 kidkick76-ok if its a problem with terminal than there should be a command to fix it

-yeah imma figure it out. also, lets first start with the coding for the mod but whre you wanna start at
+yolte-yeah imma figure it out. also, lets first start with the coding for the mod but whre you wanna start at

+kidkick76-i just got to school can you upload the mdk to hit hub and all the other files you have